pjvds/goworkshop/README.md

         "net/http"
     )

-After an package is imported the public types become available to the context that imports them and can be accessed by via the package name, the last part of the import: e.q., `fmt.Println` or `http.Get("http://google.com")`.
+After a package has been imported the public types become available to the context that imports them and can be accessed via the package name, the last part of the import: e.g., `fmt.Println` or `http.Get("http://google.com")`.

-### Execsise
+### Exercise

 Change the output of the program from `hello world` to `my favorite number is 3`, where `3` is a random number from `1` to `10`.